devbranch-vitaliy/invotraD9/README.md

 ideas, queries, the `field_submission` field that makes the relationship between the node and the submissions, etc.
 These configs located in the `docker/templates/migrate_configs`.

-### Drush
+### Drush/Composer

-Recommended to use the drush from the php container - `docker-compose exec php bash`
+Recommended to use the drush/composer from the php container - `docker-compose exec php bash`

 ### Migrate Data